aliabe-creator/CleanTech-NAICS-Scraper/geocoding+tableau-tutorial.md

     * Copy and paste the coordinates back to Google Sheets.
 * Tableau!
     * Download the Google Sheets as an Excel file.
 DO NOT download as csv, Tableau has issues with refreshing csv data sources.
+    * Remove all columns we do not want to be public.
     * Open Tableau and add a new Excel data source.
 Navigate to the Excel file.
     * If you do not see a screen like this: ![image](https://user-images.githubusercontent.com/80125711/162134035-f6f75f34-5d07-4bbc-b190-e89bcabac36f.png) drag the appropriate sheet under "Sheets" on the left toolbar to the central gray space and release.